cppshizoidS/Python/README.md

 Tg_Bot is the folfer with Telegram Bot

-Discord_Bot is the folder with Discord Bot for my Server Discord
+Discord_Bot is the folder with Discord Bot for my Server Discord using Discord_API

 Dino is the folder with simple AI Dino game